-In order to determine the appropriate funding, it is essential to have the most accurate information possible about the population of your community.
-Since the municipality, community or reserve will be conducting this estimate; it is your responsibility to provide the most accurate information about the population by using the prescribed procedure below.
+To determine the appropriate funding, it is essential to have the most accurate information possible about the population of your community.
+Since the municipality, community, or reserve will be conducting this estimate, it is your responsibility to provide the most accurate information about the population by using the prescribed procedure below.